Mark Wallace: United Against Nuclear Iran

-Wallace serves as chief executive officer of United Against Nuclear Iran (UANI), a bipartisan non-profit dedicated to prevent Iran from producing nuclear weapons.
+Wallace is chief executive officer of United Against Nuclear Iran (UANI), a bipartisan non-profit dedicated to prevent Iran from producing nuclear weapons.
 Wallace founded UANI in 2008 alongside the late Richard Holbrooke and Dennis Ross.
 In August 2015, former Connecticut Senator Joe Lieberman became chairman of the group.
 Under Wallace, UANI and its advisory board has grown to include prominent former government officials and lawmakers including former U.S. Homeland Security Advisor Fran Townsend, former Mossad Chiefs Meir Dagan and Tamir Pardo, former head of the German Intelligence Service Dr. August Hanning, former head of the British MI6 Chief Sir Richard Dearlove, and former governors Jeb Bush and Bill Richardson, among others.
 In August 2013, Iranian Foreign Minister Mohammad Javad Zarif described UANI as "the biggest active lobby against Iran."
 The following month, in his debut speech before the UN General Assembly, Iranian President Hassan Rouhani was further critical of UANI, labeling it "extremist," and proposed a new group called "World Against Violence and Extremism" – in reference to United Against Nuclear Iran.

 Since its founding, Wallace has led UANI in launching campaigns warning more than 1,000 companies of their Iran business ties, following which, dozens of multinational firms such as General Electric, Huntsman, Caterpillar, Ingersoll Rand, Porsche, Hyundai, Fiat, Royal Dutch Shell, Terex and Siemens ended their business dealings in Iran.
 Wallace and UANI led the first successful campaign to convince a Chinese company to end its work in Iran.
 After various discussions between Wallace, UANI and Huawei, the company announced that it was scaling back its business in Iran.
 The decision by Huawei and the role of UANI was prominently featured in the news media including The Wall Street Journal, Financial Times and Reuters.
 In The Wall Street Journal piece, Wallace was quoted saying of the decision: "This is a significant milestone.
 For the first time a major Chinese business is pulling back from Iran in the face of mounting international scorn for Iran's brutal regime."

 Wallace and UANI launched a campaign calling on SWIFT to terminate its relationships with Iran's banks and financial institutions, arguing that SWIFT was in violation of U.S. and EU sanctions by affording Iranian banks BICs and access to SWIFT and, therefore, access to the international financial system.
 Subsequently, SWIFT announced that it would comply with new EU sanctions and cease providing messaging services to sanction designated Iranian banks.
 "It's a good positive step forward and it will cause real difficulties for the regime," said Wallace.
 SWIFT's decision and UANI's campaign were extensively covered in media outlets around the world.